-20D/Westphal is a large comet with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
+Comet 20D/Westphal is an object with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
 NASA JPL has classified 20D/Westphal as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 20D/Westphal's orbit is 0.47 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 The orbit of 20D/Westphal brings it close to Jupiter's orbit.